Dataport/possible-x-participant-portal/frontend/README.md

 The frontend component of the POSSIBLE-X Participant Portal is an Angular application that provides the GUI for the user to interact with the backend.
-It provides a mask for consuming Service Offerings / Data Service Offerings from the central catalog, another mask for providing such offerings to the catalog, and a view where the user can look up the contracts they have closed in the POSSIBLE-X dataspace.
+It provides a mask for consuming Service Offerings / Data Service Offerings from the central catalog, another mask for providing such offerings to the catalog, and a view where the user can look up the contracts they have closed in the POSSIBLE-X Dataspace.

 The frontend itself does not contain major logic or data processing, it depends on the backend component for that.